 In line with our social strategy, we invested BRL 25 million to build and donate a technical school for the Department of Science and Technology of Pará.
 The school has capacity to provide technical training of 1,500 students in the industrial, commercial and agricultural sectors.

-In the state of Pará, we have more than 10 community development programs, and more than 700 employees are involved in volunteer actions.
+We have more than 10 community development programs in the state of Pará, with more than 700 employees involved in volunteer actions.
 Some of our community programs are linked to mining license requirements, while others are voluntary commitments.
-The programs target education, economic growth, decent work, capacity building, and strengthening of institutions.
-A few examples include:
+The projects target education, economic growth, decent work, capacity building, and strengthening of institutions.
+A few examples: